 N-Acetyl-L-Cysteine (NAC) and Alpha-Lipoic Acid (ALA) are well-known for their antioxidant activity.
 Exposure to heavy metals increases free radical production and oxidative stress.
 Research suggests that there is a beneficial role for free radical scavengers in reducing the oxidative stress that is common with toxic metal exposure.
 NAC has the ability to interact with reactive oxygen species (ROS) and stimulate the body to produce glutathione.
 This can enhance cell survival after exposure to heavy metals or toxins.
 In addition, ALA may directly chelate or reduce the oxidative capacity of metals, such as copper, arsenic, cadmium, and mercury.*[28-31]

-Take two to four capsules daily, or as directed by your healthcare practitioner.
+2 to 4 capsules daily, or as directed by your healthcare practitioner.

 Consult your healthcare practitioner prior to use.
 Individuals taking blood thinners, insulin, or other medication should discuss potential interactions with their healthcare practitioner.